-This group can be divided into "Natural Stones" and into "Processed products".
+This group can be divided into "Natural products" and into "Processed products".

-Natural stones (CEN TC 246) are pieces of naturally occurring rock, and include marble, granite and other natural stones.
+Natural products includes the Natural Stones, that, as defined by CEN TC 246 are pieces of naturally occurring rock, and include marble, granite and other natural stones

 'Other' natural stones refers to natural stones whose technical characteristics are on the whole different from those of marble and granite as defined by CEN/TC 246/N.237 EN 12670 'Natural stones - Terminology'.
 Generally, such stones do not readily take a mirror polish and are not always extracted by blocks: sandstone, quartzite, slate, tuff, schist.